kotulc/mndsite/docs/features/deployment.md

 ## Docker

 The Docker image runs the full build pipeline in a container.
-Mount your workspace and the container writes to the output path in your `mndsite.yaml`.
+Mount your workspace (mndmap destination or standalone content) and the container writes to the output path in your `mndsite.yaml`.

 ```bash
 # Linux / macOS